Akashay-Anand/Learn-NodeJS/06_Modules.md

 ## Module function (sync, async);
 ex, fs.readFileSync(); fs.readFile();

+> every modules have two type of methods namely 'sync' and 'async'.
+>

 > In Node.js, functions with "sync" as a postfix in their names are synchronous functions, and they do not use callbacks for handling the result of their operations.
-These functions are designed to block the execution of your program until the operation is complete
+These functions are designed to **block the execution** of your program until the operation is complete
 >
-> rest is asynchronous function which uses either callbacks or promises ;
+> rest is asynchronous function. which uses either callbacks or promises
+> Asynchronous methods do not block the main thread.
+This means that the main thread can continue to execute other code while the asynchronous method is running.

+### Best practice to write methods
+// will be writing soon.

 ////////////////////////////////////////////////////////////////